Poster Contest Details

-Students may enter through their school or community group such as 4H and scouts.
+Students may enter through their school, homeschool, or community group such as 4H and scouts.
 Each student may only submit one entry.

 Designing the Poster

-Classroom teachers work with their students to design a poster, following the guidelines below.
-In addition to their poster, students 3rd through 12th grade will be required to answer the following questions:
+Educators work with their students to design a poster, following the guidelines below.

 An endangered species teacher resource pack is available to support implementation in the classroom.
 This important teaching aid includes lesson activities across different curriculums, suitable web sites and resources, and entry details for the contest.
 Download a free Resource Pack.